n3rada/mssqlclient-ng/README.md

 All output tables are Markdown-friendly and can be copied and pasted directly into your notes without any formatting hassle.

-## 🤝 Contributing

-Contributions are welcome and appreciated!
-Whether it's fixing bugs, adding new features, improving the documentation, or sharing feedback, your effort is valued and makes a difference.
-Open-source thrives on collaboration and recognition.
-Contributions, large or small, help improve the tool and its community.
-Your time and effort are truly valued.

-Here, no one will be erased from Git history.
-No fear to have here.
-No one will copy-paste your code without adhering to the collaborative ethos of open-source.

 ## 🙏 Acknowledgments

 - Built upon [Impacket](https://github.com/fortra/impacket), based on the core [tds.py](https://github.com/fortra/impacket/blob/master/impacket/tds.py).